Kim Gun-hee: Club career

 Kim joined Suwon Samsung Bluewings in 2016 and made his professional debut against Gamba Osaka in AFC Champions League on 24 February 2016.
 On 3 May 2016, he scored 2 goals against Shanghai SIPG in AFC Champions League.
 Although they won the game three to zero, Suwon Samsung Bluewings couldn't advance to round of 16.
 He left the Suwon side to join Hokkaido Consadole Sapporo to play in the J1 League, in his first journey away from South Korea.

+On 10 June 2025, Kim move to K League 1 side Gangwon FC.